-Which leads us to today’s topic of discussion: Lucy Hay, Countess of Carlisle.
-How she fits into things is like this: Anne Boleyn‘s sister Mary had a bunch of kids, who went on to have even more kids, who then had even more kids, and at the end of that branch of the family tree, Lady Dorothy Percy has a bunch of kids that includes Lucy.
-This makes Lucy Hay the great-great-grandniece of Anne Boleyn, and the granddaughter of Lettice Knollys, and the life she lived was so spectacular that it’s inconceivable to me that there isn’t an authoritative biography written just about her yet?
+Lucy Hay fits into things is like this: Anne Boleyn‘s sister Mary had a bunch of kids, who went on to have even more kids, who then had even more kids, and at the end of that branch of the family tree is Lady Dorothy Percy, who has a bunch of kids that includes our heroine, Lucy.
+This makes Lucy Hay the great-great-grandniece of Anne Boleyn, and the granddaughter of Lettice Knollys, and the life Lucy lived was so spectacular that it’s inconceivable to me that there isn’t an authoritative biography written just about her yet?
 Get on that, historians.

 When Lucy was about six years old, her father was implicated in this thing called the Gunpowder Plot where a bunch of guys tried to overthrow Parliament and kill the King, and so the Wizard Earl was sent to the Tower of London where he made the best of things, continuing on with his Wizard-y experiments, etc., only now I guess using ground up rocks and capturing sunlight through a cracked glasses lens, or whatever.

 Following her father’s arrest, Lucy would have seen her mother, Lady Dorothy, do her best to try and convince the King to release the Wizard.
 After all, there wasn’t proof that he himself had been involved with the Gunpowder Plot, he was just unlucky enough to be related to some people who were.
-Dorothy wasn’t successful with her appeals (largely because the Wizard had a lot of unpaid debts to the King), but her commitment to this cause likely helped to show Lucy the importance of perseverence and also what kind of power was available to women at this time.
+Dorothy wasn’t successful with her appeals (largely because the Wizard had a lot of unpaid debts to the King), but her commitment to this cause likely helped to show Lucy the importance of perseverance and also what kind of power was available to women at this time.

 James was one of the favourites of King James I, serving as one of the King’s councillors and also in the I-swear-it’s-a-very-prestigious-position role of Groom of the Stool.
 (When you’re Groom of the Stool you get to be alone with the King, is the thing, so it was a role that went just to someone the King absolutely trusted, and also meant that whoever had the role would be able to speak privately with the King on a regular basis.)
 The King was so pleased with James’s service that, five years after the marriage, he named James Hay the Earl of Carlisle, which made Lucy a Countess.

-As had been the case with her Boleyn ancestors, literally every poet and musician she met decided she would be their muse, and they all wrote poems and/or painted images in tribute to her.
+As had been the case with her Boleyn ancestors, literally every poet and musician she ever met decided she would be their muse, and they all wrote poems and/or painted images in tribute to her.
 At one point, Lucy contracted smallpox and everybody freaked out that she might become slightly less beautiful.
 As she recovered from the illness, she took to wearing a mask to hide her scars, and like in that scene in Mean Girls, wearing a mask during your day to day life became a huge new fashion trend.
 Much to the relief of all her fans, when she finally took the mask off, she hadn’t been disfigured at all by the disease.

 King James I died in 1625, and his son Charles I took over.
 The new King was just as much a fan of Lucy and James as his father had been, partly because James had been instrumental in arranging the new King’s marriage to the French princess Henrietta Maria.
 Lucy was likely by this point the mistress of a man named George Villiers, who was Charles I’s closest friend and confidante.
 It was perhaps due George’s influence that Lucy then wound up named Henrietta Maria’s Lady of the Bedchamber (this was like the female version of Groom of the Stool, and was just about the highest role a woman could have at court).

 So, Henrietta Maria went so far as to present a petition to get rid of Lucy, which Charles refused.
 Know what else he refused?
 Lucy’s charms and possible advances; they did not become lovers.
 And so, eventually, Henrietta Maria stopped being so wildly jealous and came to grow fond of Lucy.
 In fact, the two women became very close friends.
 And, being the Queen’s best friend mean that Lucy continued to be the shining star of court, the most popular girl in town, inspiring yet more poets and musicians to wrote odes to her and adore her.

 Or maybe she noticed that Lucy was spying on her for George.

 It goes like this: Lucy’s lover, George, had a huge crush on the French Queen, a woman confusingly named Anne of Austria.
 Anne of Austria, flattered by his attention, gave George a pair of diamond earrings, because she’s the French Queen and that’s what she felt like doing.
 Lucy, jealous and out for revenge against the woman she saw as supplanting her in George’s affection, stole the earrings from him.
-Later, Anne of Austria wanted the earrings back and so Lucy had to scheme to get them back to her.
+Later, Anne of Austria wanted the earrings back and so Lucy had to scheme to secretly get them back to her without anyone realizing they’d been stolen.
+And, wouldn’t you know, she managed to do just that.
 More than 200 years later, this act would inspire the character of Milady de Winter in Alexandre Dumas’s novel The Three Musketeers.